Ealab-collab/reactive-json-docs/public/rjbuild/docs/advanced-concepts/forward-update.md

-# Forward Update Pattern (Event Placeholders)
+# Forward update

 Added in **reactive-json@0.0.43**.

 > Use the special placeholder `<reactive-json:event>` to reference values coming directly from the DOM or the custom event that triggered a reaction.

-The **Forward Update** pattern lets you use the special placeholder `<reactive-json:event>` inside any reaction arguments.
+The **Forward update** pattern lets you use the special placeholder `<reactive-json:event>` inside any reaction arguments.
 It is primarily useful with `setData`, but can be applied to any reaction.
 Instead of reading a value *after* the global data has been updated, you can forward the fresh value carried by the event itself.

 ## Syntax